Why Sourcing is So Important to Talent Acquisition

 What Are the Benefits of Sourcing?

 We’re glad you asked.
 Setting aside time and resources to fill pipelines with hireable talent takes effort; but your labor will be worth it.
-There are plenty of benefits to sourcing passive talent (or non-applicants—however you’d like to think of them).
+There are plenty of benefits to hiring passive talent (or non-applicants—however you’d like to think of them).
 This is one of the big reasons why why sourcing is so important—passive talent isn’t going to come to you.
 Here’s what sourcing can help with:

 It Improves Quality of Hire